Radar Tracking and Jamming

 Setting Probability of Detection

-STK Radar implements a swirling detection model.
+STK Radar implements a Swerling detection model.
 The probability of detection is a function of the per pulse signal to noise ratio (SNR), the number of pulses integrated, the probability of false alarm and the radar cross section (RCS) fluctuation type.

 1. Select the Probability of Detection sub-sub-tab.